Leonard B. Jordan

 Leonard Beck Jordan (May 15, 1899 – June 30, 1983) was an American politician who served as the 23rd governor of Idaho and a United States Senator for over ten years.

 Early life and education

 Born in Mount Pleasant, Utah, Jordan's father was a county judge and his mother was a schoolteacher; the family relocated to northeast Oregon and he was educated in the public schools of Enterprise, the seat of Wallowa County.

 From a large family, Jordan worked on a ranch then enlisted in the U.S. Army at age 18 in 1917.
-After two years in the service, he attended the University of Oregon in Eugene on a football scholarship, and was a 175 lb halfback for the Webfoots.
+After two years in the service, he attended the University of Oregon on a football scholarship, and was a 175 lb halfback for the Webfoots.
 Jordan graduated in 1923, and was awarded a key to Phi Beta Kappa.
 He married classmate Grace Edington on December 30, 1924.

 Career

 Jordan was commissioned as a second lieutenant in the U.S. Army during World War I, but did not serve overseas.
 After college, he was a sheep rancher in Hells Canyon in Idaho during the Great Depression at Kirkwood Bar, and then settled in Grangeville in 1940, where he established a farm implement business, a real estate agency, and an automobile dealership.

 Jordan was elected to the Idaho Senate in 1946 but lost his seat in 1948.